panifie/PingPong.jl/docs/src/engine/backtesting.md

 USDT: 156.455 (Total)
 ```

-Our backtest says that our strategy...
+Our backtest indicates that our strategy:

-- Operated on 3 assets (instances)
+- Operated on **3 assets** (instances)
-- Executed 977 trades
+- Executed **977 trades**
-- Starting from 100 USDT it finished with 32 USDT in cash, and 156 USDT worth of assets
+- Started with **100 USDT** and finished with **32 USDT** in cash, and assets worth **156 USDT**
-- The assets at the end with the minimum value was BTC and the one with the maximum value was XMR.
+- The asset with the minimum value at the end was **BTC**, and the one with the maximum value was **XMR**
-- At the end there were 3 left open buy orders and no open sell orders.
+- At the end, there were **3 open buy orders** and **no open sell orders**.
 # Orders

-To make a limit order within your strategy you call `pong!` just like any call to the executor.
-The arguments:
+To place a limit order within your strategy, you call `pong!` just like any call to the executor.
+Here are the arguments:

 ```julia
 trade = pong!(s, GTCOrder{Buy}, ai; price, amount, date=ts)
 ```

-Where `s` is your `Strategy{Sim, ...}` instance, `ai` is the `AssetInstance` which the order refers to (it should be one present in your `s.universe`) amount is the quantity in base currency and date should be the one fed to the `ping!` function, which during backtesting would be the current timestamp being evaluated, and during live a recent timestamp.
-If you look at the example strategy `ts` is _current_ and `ats` _available_.
+Where `s` is your `Strategy{Sim, ...}` instance, `ai` is the `AssetInstance` to which the order refers (it should be one present in your `s.universe`).
+The `amount` is the quantity in base currency and `date` should be the one fed to the `ping!` function.
+During backtesting, this would be the current timestamp being evaluated, and during live trading, it would be a recent timestamp.
+If you look at the example strategy, `ts` is _current_ and `ats` is _available_.
 The available timestamp `ats` is the one that matches the last candle that doesn't give you forward knowledge.
-The `date` given to the order call (`pong!`) must be always the _current_ timestamp.
+The `date` given to the order call (`pong!`) must always be the _current_ timestamp.

 A limit order call might return a trade if the order was queued correctly.
 If the trade hasn't completed the order, the order is queued in `s.buy/sellorders[ai]`.
-If `isnothing(trade)` is `true`it means the order failed, and was not scheduled, this can happen if the cost of the trade did not meet the asset limits, or there wasn't enough commitable cash.
-If instead `ismissing(trade)` is `true` it means that the order was scheduled, but that no trade has yet been performed.
-In backtesting this happen if the price of the order is too low(buy) or too high(sell) for the current candle high/low prices.
+If `isnothing(trade)` is `true`, it means the order failed and was not scheduled.
+This can happen if the cost of the trade did not meet the asset limits, or there wasn't enough commitable cash.
+If instead `ismissing(trade)` is `true`, it means that the order was scheduled, but no trade has yet been performed.
+In backtesting, this happens if the price of the order is too low (buy) or too high (sell) for the current candle high/low prices.

-## Limit order types
+## Limit Order Types

-Other than GTC orders there are also IOC and FOK orders:
+In addition to GTC (Good Till Cancelled) orders, there are also IOC (Immediate Or Cancel) and FOK (Fill Or Kill) orders:

-- GTC (good till cancelled)
-- IOC (immediate or cancel)
-- FOK (fill or kill)
+- GTC: This order remains active until it is either filled or cancelled.
+- IOC: This order must be executed immediately.
+Any portion of the order that cannot be filled immediately will be cancelled.
+- FOK: This order must be executed in its entirety or not at all.

-  All three are subtypes of a limit order, `<: LimitOrder`.
-  Create them calling `pong!` like above:
+All three are subtypes of a limit order, `<: LimitOrder>`.
+You can create them by calling `pong!` as shown below:

 ```julia
 trade = pong!(s, IOCOrder{Buy}, ai; price, amount, date=ts)
 trade = pong!(s, FOKOrder{Sell}, ai; price, amount, date=ts)
 ```

-## Market order types
+## Market Order Types

-Market order types are of:
+Market order types include:

-- MarketOrder
-- LiquidationOrder
-- ForcedOrder
+- MarketOrder: This order is executed at the best available price in the market.
+- LiquidationOrder: This order is similar to a MarketOrder, but its execution price might differ from the candle price.
+- ForcedOrder: This is a market order that is automatically triggered when manually closing a position.

-They all behave in the same way, apart from the liquidation type which price might differ from the candle price on execution.
-A forced order is a market order triggered automatically when manually closing a position, for example when calling.
+All of these behave in the same way, except for the LiquidationOrder.
+For example, a ForcedOrder is triggered when manually closing a position, as shown below:

 ```julia
 pong!(s, ai, Long(), now(), PositionClose())